Nov 16, 2011 - 2:54pm

 - International climate change negotiations are inherently complex as they incorporate environmental, economic, security, trade and energy issues.
 Progress can be difficult, yet over the past two decades, much has been achieved.

 - Countries responsible for over 80 per cent of global emissions have committed to limit and reduce pollution under the UN.
-Kyoto Protocol countries covered 20% emissions in 2010.
+Kyoto Protocol countries covered 20 per cent emissions in 2010.

 - Since the Copenhagen meeting in 2009 nearly 100 new significant pollution reduction and clean energy policies have been announced in major economies.